OliwierJ/DictionaryGame/README.md

 The user will be asked to guess the word equivalent

 This program uses:
-  a custom dictionary class to hold both an english and french word a customer Input class for inputting text two text files consisting of english words and their french translations (excuse the french translations, I don't speak French :) )
+  A custom dictionary class to hold both an english and french word.
+  A customer Input class for inputting text.
+  Two text files consisting of english words and their french translations (excuse the french translations, I don't speak French :) )